How Supply Chain Blockchain can offer End-to-End Traceability?

 The management of the supply chain has become complicated today.
 It takes days and sometimes even weeks to process the payment between a customer and a vendor, or a supplier and a manufacturer.
 Also, the contracts are managed by bankers and lawyers, which add extra costs and lead to delays.

 It is quite difficult to trace back to suppliers of products which can make it challenging to eliminate the defects in the system.
-The need for more transparency and traceability creates the interest in the application of blockchain to supply chains.
+The need for more transparency and traceability creates an interest in the application of blockchain in supply chain.

 Challenges in Supply Chain

 Hundred years back, supply chain was not complicated as the commerce was simple, but now the businesses have widened globally.

 In the past, the businesses were restricted to the local regions.
 People used to run a small business and sell homemade items locally to earn money.
 As a result, the commerce was quite transparent and fair.

 But with the significant growth in businesses, it has become complicated to truly know the value of product due to lack of transparency in the system.

 Have you ever thought that where did the clothes you wear in day-to-day life come from?
 Consider the case of the clothing supply chain for instance.

 The textiles, apparel and clothing industries involve a lot of labors to meet the growing demands.
 The supply chain in the clothing industry works as a back end of the industry.

 The supply chain in the clothing industry is defined by connecting